human-pangenomics/hpp_production_workflows/coverage/README.md

 - Phase the ambiguous alignments using [the phasing pipeline](https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/docs/phasing/README.md) (Optional)
 - Call variants
 - Remove the alignments with alternative alleles
-- Run Paritioner on the assembly using the alignments with no alternative allele
+- Run Flagger on the assembly using the alignments with no alternative allele

 ### 1. Align Reads
 The ONT and HiFi reads can be aligned to a diploid assembly (~ 6Gbases long) with winnowmap.
 Since the assembly is diploid the expected base-level coverage should be half of the sequencing coverage.